devops4cloud/KaseiCoin/README.md

 * Shows how to deploy the contract using Remix, Metamask and Ganache.
-Click to download video below <br>
+Click to download video below from evidence/ContractDeploymentsmall.mov <br>
     <img title="Deployment Video" alt="Video Link" src="/evidence/ContractDeploymentsmall.mov"> <br>